-First things first, you’ll need a proxy if you don’t have one already.
+First things first, you’ll need a subscription to a proxy service if you don’t have one already.
 And let me make two things very clear:

-- You want a ‘Zero-Log’ proxy service (for maximum privacy)
+- Make sure to choose a ‘Zero-Log’ proxy service (for maximum privacy)

-- It needs to be Socks5 and not http/https
+- It must be Socks5 and not http/https.

 We’ll look in-depth at our recommended proxy services, as well as understanding the criteria of what makes one proxy better-suited for torrents.
 But for simplicity’s sake,…